 Now, consider the alternative.
 If you hire a traffic ticket attorney, their fee would be around $265.
 If they get the ticket dismissed, no extra costs would be due.
 If they can negotiate the ticket down to a non-moving violation, you might have to pay about $150 in court fees.
 Therefore, challenging your traffic ticket could cost approximately $415.
 This represents a savings of at least $500, potentially up to $700 if the ticket is completely dismissed.

 Wondering how much it costs to fight your ticket specifically?
 Get an instant quote based on the location and type of infraction.

-However, Insurance.com studies the quotes and rates of insurance companies closely and has been able to provide averages after looking at hundreds of thousands of policies over the years.
-Here are the percentage increases they found for common infractions:
+Despite these challenges, Insurance.com closely analyzes quotes and rates from various insurance companies and provides average increases based on their study of hundreds of thousands of policies over the years.
+The following are the average percentage increases they found for common infractions:

 |Speeding 30+ MPH over the limit||30%|